24/7 Admissions | Call Now: (800) 939-6636

 • Continued support in a sober house for women

-• The Matrix Model helping patients achieve independence from addiction
+• The Matrix Model helping clients achieve independence from addiction

-• The program provides patients with the essential skills for establishing and maintaining sobriety
+• The program provides clients with the essential skills for establishing and maintaining sobriety

 • Family involvement